 What would I be doing?

 You are being asked to complete a 15-20 minute online survey about your use (or non-use) of alcohol and marijuana and your perceptions of use among Mercer Island High School students in general.
 After you complete the survey, you will immediately receive some personalized information about alcohol and marijuana.
 After reviewing the information, you will be asked to fill out a very brief survey about your reactions to the information you receive.
+If you choose to participate, you will have the opportunity to be entered into a drawing to win an iPad mini 3.
+Once you’ve completed your participation, you can enter the drawing by filling out and mailing the project postcard provided to you with this invitation.
+The drawing will be held July 15, 2015.

 Are my answers kept confidential?